Skip to main content

 Supported Cloud Providers

-Currently, only Azure is supported as cloud provider for the init command.
+Currently, only Azure is supported as cloud provider for the add environment command.

 Example Usage